UniOfGreenwich/elee1149-coursework--steak/Docs/Sprint Planning/Sprint_Planning4.md

    - **Description:** Implement database changes and ensure they are reflected in the design.

 3. **Unit Test 2:**
-   - **Description:** Unit test for account form, updating new status and dashbaord display.
+   - **Description:** Unit test for account form, updating new status and dashboard display.

 ## Team Availability